rodrigorodriguescosta/pyvalidation/README.md

 # pyvalidation
-Module that contain many validations, such as for CNPJ, CPF
+Python module that contains many validations, such as for CNPJ, CPF